VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

+# TODO

+- Car controls

+---

 <img src="/hci/mxpatent.svg" class="lg-no-shadow" style="height:15em;">

 </br>
 {{< smalltext >}}In 2014, Cherry's [patent](https://patents.google.com/patent/US4467160A/en) for the MX style keyswitch used in most mechanical keyboards expired, allowing for a large variety of new switches and improvements to the original designs to hit the market.{{< /smalltext >}}

 # Computing Is Physical

+Computers would not serve a purpose to most people if it was not easy to put data in and get data out.
+If you had a calculator with a broken screen or a broken keypad, it would be useless either way.

+The ulility of the devices we use is intrinsically tied to how quickly and comfortably we can put data in and get the data we want out.

+# -

 One of the frustrating things about shopping for a computer is that we're taught to think about their specs as strictly quantifiable.
 You can read something like,